mauvaisetroupe/machine-learning-specialization-coursera/c1-supervised-ML-regression-and-classification/week1/README.md

 ## Supervised learning part 1

+Supervised machine learning or more commonly, supervised learning, refers to algorithms that learn x to y or input to output mappings.

+The key characteristic of supervised learning is that you give your learning algorithm examples to learn from.
+For a given input x, you give the right answers (the correct label y ) It's by seeing correct pairs of input x and desired output label y that the learning algorithm learns to give a reasonably accurate prediction of the output.

  > <img src="./w01-04-Supervised_learning_part_1/img_2023-01-28_08-29-03.png">

+So supervised learning algorithms learn to predict input, output or X to Y mapping

+This housing price prediction example is the particular type of supervised learning called regression.

+> Regression is a statistical method used in finance, investing, and other disciplines that attempts to determine the strength and character of the relationship between one dependent variable (usually denoted by Y) and a series of other variables (known as independent variables).

  > <img src="./w01-04-Supervised_learning_part_1/img_2023-01-28_08-29-26.png">

 ## Supervised learning part 2

+Supervised learning algorithms learn to predict input, output or X to Y mapping.
+Regression algorithms, which is a type of supervised learning algorithm learns to predict numbers out of infinitely many possible numbers.
+There's a second major type of supervised learning algorithm called a classification algorithm.

  > <img src="./w01-05-Supervised_learning_part_2/img_2023-01-28_08-33-39.png">

+ One reason that this is different from regression is that we're trying to predict only a small number of possible outputs or categories.
+In this case two possible outputs 0 or 1, benign or malignant.

  > <img src="./w01-05-Supervised_learning_part_2/img_2023-01-28_08-33-54.png">

+ Here's an example, instead of just knowing the tumor size, say you also have each patient's age in years.

  > <img src="./w01-05-Supervised_learning_part_2/img_2023-01-28_08-34-18.png">

+The two major types of supervised learning our regression and classification.
+In a regression application like predicting prices of houses, the learning algorithm has to predict numbers from infinitely many possible output numbers.
+Whereas in classification the learning algorithm has to make a prediction of a category, all of a small set of possible outputs.

  > <img src="./w01-05-Supervised_learning_part_2/img_2023-01-28_08-34-51.png">

 ## Unsupervised learning part 1